bizyycodin/study/Study.md

 -g | globally.
 -y | shortcut to initialize all defaults in package.json

---save-dev | indicates that the node package is only used in the development enviroment
+--save-dev | indicates that the node package is only used in the development enviroment.

 node --version